-Quantities of hazardous waste received by waste management facilities in Norfolk have nearly halved since 2009.
+Quantities of hazardous waste received by waste management facilities in Norfolk have nearly quartered since 2009.
 Increasing segregation of hazardous components within waste, increases in product lifespan, and technological change have contributed to these reductions.
-It is considered that this trend is expected to continue through the Plan period.
+This trend is expected to continue through the Plan period.
 Due to the specialised nature of the management of hazardous waste, there is the potential that as the volumes of waste fall commercial viability may mean that this waste will be dealt with by a decreasing number of facilities nationally.
 In this scenario, waste operators may either leave the industry, or they may diversify their facilities to deal with other waste streams potentially increasing the capacity for these other wastes.

 The following table shows the projection for hazardous waste tonnages through the Plan period, using the time series data to forecast a reduction of 6.6% per annum in hazardous waste arisings in Norfolk.
 The tonnage of hazardous waste received at waste management facilities in Norfolk for 2016 was just under 65,000 tonnes.
+While the amount in 2017 reduced to just over 36,000 tonnes, this is a very significant fall, however, due to the small volumes, it could be an aberrant year, so the forecast will not be changed in this assessment but will be reviewed in future iterations of this assessment.
+This approach also takes into account the additional volumes of hazardous waste which may be directly exported.